ServBay Web Server Troubleshooting Guide

 2

-- Syntax errors: Such as missing semicolons (
+- Syntax errors: Missing semicolons

 ;